Connect with others who understand.

 “Working out and wearing out are great ways to improve not only the depth of sleep but the length of sleep time,” wrote another.
 “When I exercise, I sleep better.”

-Scheduling 30 minutes a day to be physically active or signing up for a group fitness class can help you stay accountable to getting regular exercise.
+Scheduling 30 minutes a day to be physically active or signing up for a group fitness class can help you stay accountable for getting regular exercise.
 Not only can physical activity improve your sleep, but studies also show that exercise can significantly reduce anxiety symptoms.

 4. Seek Professional and Social Support